boxboat/k8s-on-azure-wkshp-slg/lab-aks.md

 Go to the Azure portal and try to do the following:

 - Find AKS Cluster
-- Find the Azure Container Registry.
-Then enable geo-replication to another region.
 - Find the node pool for that cluster
 - Find the VMs part of that node pool

 Great.
 Then, try to scale from 3 nodes to 2 nodes using the Azure portal.

-You can observe from the Azure Cloud Shell by:
+If you want to use the Azure Cloud Shell, you can authenticate to the cluster using the following command:

 ``` bash
 # authenticate to aks